Is a career in project management right for you?

 Project management comes with an abundance of uncertainty

-Regardless of all the planning that goes into the execution of a project, uncertainty is always lurking in the background and waiting to jump in and foil those plans.
+Regardless of all the planning that goes into executing a project, uncertainty is always lurking in the background, waiting to jump in and foil those plans.
 Project managers must often think that they have become circus clowns as they constantly juggle resources, deadlines, deliverables, and priorities to ensure that their projects align with business strategy.

 Project management involves constant pressure and stress